ameisner/lsst_decam_recipe/README.md

 # appendix F: reducing other DECam data

-Let's say that you would like to reduce some other DECam data (not from the example HITS 2015 data set) using the LSST pipeline.
-For g band, you can run `processCCd` using the same calibration files curated for the examaple HITS data set.
+Let's say that you would like to reduce some other DECam science data (not from the example HITS 2015 data set) using the LSST pipeline.
+For g band, you can run `processCcd.py` using the same calibration files curated for the examaple HITS data set.
 To do this, you can set up a new repository:

 Load calibrations exactly as before:

 Then you'll need to update your configuration slightly in order to use these calibrations for other DECam data, which may fall outside of the `validStart` to `validEnd`date range of the calibrations.
 Create a configuration file called `configSupersede.py` with contents: